Multivariate Quadratic Transformations and the Interpolation Kernel: Appendix: Uniqueness of formal solutions

 \begin{proof} Let $D_v$ be the given operator.
 Since $D_v=D_{1/tv}$ as operators, we conclude that $D_v f = D_{tv}f$ for all $v$, and thus $D_v f = D_{t^k v}$.
 By Zariski density, we conclude that $D_v f$ is independent of $v$, and the result follows. \end{proof}

 For the integral equations, essentially the same argument applies; the only difference is that ``vertical strip'' is replaced by ``horizontal strip'', and we must choose $\lambda$ to maximize $\lambda_1$ rather than $\ell(\lambda)$.
-We obtain the following.
+We obtain the following, where $I^{(n)}_t$ is the integral operator defined in \cite{diffintrep_koorn}, which in present terms may be viewed as the limit as $p\to 0$ of the integral operator with kernel $K^{(n)}_{t^{1/2}}$.
+In particular, its action on interpolation polynomials again follows as the appropriate limit of Corollary \ref{cor:int_eq_interp_ii}.

 \begin{lem} Let $q$, $t$ be generic, and let $u$ be such that $(t^n u;q)\ne 0$.
 Then for any nonconstant $BC_n$-symmetric Laurent polynomial $f(\vec{z})$,